Nazca Lines Overflight

 We board small planes at Pisco Airport for an unforgettable flight over these mysterious lines that still pose so many questions.
 Since it is impossible to see the lines from the ground, how and why were they drawn so many centuries ago?

 Whoever created them undoubtedly used incredibly methodical and accurate means.
 The design was likely conceived and carried out by the Nazca culture between 500 BC and 50 AD.
 The Nazcas lived on Peru’s southern coast well before the Incas, but we know very little about them except for what has been found in their tombs.
-They buried their dead curled up in a fetal position, surrounded by pottery and fabrics.
+They buried their dead curled up like a foetus, surrounded by pottery and fabrics.
 Because decorative illustrations on the pots often depict kites and balloon shapes, an amusing but interesting theory is that the Nazcas might have been able to fly in some sort of air balloon.